How Much Do Foundations Cost?

 Purpose of the Foundations

-The cost of the foundations may also depend on the purpose they are being built for; house foundations for a double storey extension will need to be able to support a greater weight than foundations being built for a conservatory extension, for example.
+The cost of the foundations may also depend on the purpose they are being built for; house foundations for a double-storey extension will need to be able to support a greater weight than foundations being built for a conservatory extension, for example.

 Location of the Property

-Your geographical location within the UK can impact the cost of building works, with London and the surrounding areas typically costing more than the rest of the UK – but this isn’t the only factor of location that affects the costing.
+Your geographical location within the UK can impact the cost of building works, with London and the surrounding areas typically costing more than the rest of the UK – but this isn’t the only factor of location that affects the cost.

-Access to the site also plays a role, with difficult to reach plots (such as rear gardens with narrow access routes) also impacting workflow and the time taken for materials to be delivered and implemented.
+Access to the site also plays a role, with difficult-to-reach plots (such as rear gardens with narrow access routes) also impacting workflow and the time taken for materials to be delivered and implemented.

 Ready to get a quote from local tradesmen?